Madness: Basketball is the Leading Cause of Eye Injuries

-New research has shown, once again, that basketball is the leading cause of sports-related eye injuries in the United States.
+Current research shows that basketball is the leading cause of sports-related eye injuries in the United States.
 Most of these injuries could have been prevented with one, simple step — wearing protective eyewear.

-But the real-life examples of preventable eye injuries are more compelling than the statistics:
+But real-life examples of preventable eye injuries are even more compelling than the statistics: